MathildaStigenberg/durianproject/README.md

 The script for doing this is called 9_repeatmasker.sh and can be found in the directory:
 /home/mathi/genome_analysis/durianproject/code

-#### Star
+#### STAR

-Star is used for mapping the trimmed transcriptomic reads to the assembled masked genome.
+STAR is used for mapping the trimmed transcriptomic reads to the assembled masked genome.

 The script for doing this is called 10_star.sh and can be found in the directory:
 /home/mathi/genome_analysis/durianproject/code